BestTimesToVisit.com Logo

 Rental Cars

-Renting a car offers the most flexibility, especially if you plan to explore rural areas or visit multiple destinations off the beaten path.
+Renting a car offers the most flexibility, especially if you plan to explore rural areas or national parks outside of major cities.
+Road conditions can vary significantly, however.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.